Skip to content

 The designers who thrive from here won’t be the ones defending the craft.
 They’ll be the ones who let it go fast enough to pick up what’s replacing it.
 Thinking.
 Judgment.
 The willingness to get dangerous in code.
 That’s the work now — whatever we end up calling the people who do it.

-The same fracture is happening in other roles.
+The same shift is happening in other roles.
 I’ve written about it more broadly in how to stay indispensable when AI changes everything and someone is going to automate your job.
-This one’s just the design cut.